Chamal1120/dotfiles/README.md

 Click [here](https://discord.gg/PsxwFB4nJA) and hop onto my discord to talk about tech, vim, linux and all other degenerative stuff :-)

 ## Credits
-All credits and respect goes to all the authors and maintainers of the open source software I have used for this setup.
+To all FOSS creators, maintainers and other contributors.

 ## License
-This peice of software is licensed under MIT.
+This config is licensed under [Do What The F*ck You Want To Public License (WTFPL)](LICENSE).